 Automate Your Accounting Statements and Reduce Errors With NetSuite

 A profit and loss statement is one of three primary financial statements that all companies should prepare and update on a regular basis, and public ones are required to submit quarterly and annually.
-The P&L focuses on a business’s total revenue and gains, less expenses and losses, to determine whether it was profitable for a specific accounting period.
-If it was, the business will have earnings left over to distribute to shareholders, pay down its debts and reinvest in the business to grow.
+The P&L focuses on a business’s total revenue and gains, less expenses, and losses, to determine whether it was profitable for a specific accounting period.
+If it was, the business will have earnings left over to distribute to shareholders, pay down its debts, and reinvest in the business to grow.
 This is also a positive sign of financial health to third parties, including investors and lenders.
 Internally, a profit and loss statement provides managers and decision-makers with insight into a company’s profitability, factoring for a variety of costs and expenses incurred along the way.
-Using this data over time, managers can spot areas for improvement — such as growing revenue or a cost-cutting measure — and more accurately forecast future performance.
+Using this data over time, managers can spot areas for improvement—such as growing revenue or cost-cutting measures—and more accurately forecast future performance.

 #1 Cloud